LipuZhou/hello-world/README.md

 # hello-world
 Hello world code

-This hello world code for GitHub.
+This is hello world code for GitHub.